Frequently Purchased Together

 What Does It Teach?

 Use this air-mazing experience to demonstrate the properties of air molecules and how they move.
-Teach students about the Bernoulli Effect, a scientific principle that explains why you can blow up the amazing Windbag with only one breath.
+Teach students about the Bernoulli Effect, a scientific principle that explains why you can blow up the amazing windbag with only one breath.

 Windbags Are Not Balloons